Istanbul, Türkiye Weather and Climate

-Historically known as Constantinople and Byzantium, the capital of Turkey, Istanbul is also its largest city.
+Historically known as Constantinople and Byzantium, the capital of Türkiye (the modern terminology for Turkey), Istanbul is also its largest city.
 Istanbul lies between Asia and Europe, straddling the Bosphorus strait between the Sea of Marmara and the Black Sea.

 The climate in Istanbul is a modified Mediterranean climate with hot and somewhat humid summers with little rainfall, and cold, wet winters.